 The study assessed how low functioning patients with schizophrenia and prominent negative symptoms respond to the addition of weekly CBT to treatment as usual.
 And surprise: patients did get better!
 Why the surprise?
 As low functioning and negative symptoms when part of the clinical picture in schizophrenia are traditionally though of indicative of treatment-resistance.
 In other words, the consensus is that for this patient group nothing works.
 Typically, this are patients who don't spend much time with anyone - partly because they don't have an interest in socializing, partly because most people also have difficulties connecting with them.

-By Kim J, Matthews NL, Park S. via Wikimedia Commons
+fMRI study of working memory in schizophrenia By Kim J, Matthews NL, Park S. via Wikimedia Commons |

 When it comes to psychotherapy the clinical encounters tend be brief and mostly supportive.